The majesty of India and Nepal by train

 This morning we drive back to Kathmandu and check in to our hotel.
 After a free afternoon, we enjoy farewell dinner this evening at our hotel.
 On Day 18 you make your way to the airport for your flight back home.

-Your tour to India & Nepal enables you to visit many world famous land marks and take part in exciting excursions, in order to do this you will experience different modes of transport and stay in multiple resorts.
+Your vacation to India & Nepal enables you to visit many world famous land marks and take part in exciting excursions, in order to do this you will experience different modes of transport and stay in multiple resorts.

 Along your journey you will encounter some areas that someone with reduced mobility may find difficult, we therefore recommend a moderate level of fitness to enjoy this tour to its fullest.
 Please call for more details.